 Italian media tycoon and politician Silvio Bulesconi’s initial involvement with Freemasonry can be traced back to Propaganda Due in 1978.

-The lodge transformed into a Pseudo Masonic organization.
-It continued with its activities despite the apparent violation of Article 18 of the Italian Constitution that banned secret societies.
+The lodge transformed into a pseudo-Masonic organization.
+It continued with its activities despite the apparent violation of Article 18 of the Italian Constitution, which banned secret societies.

-In 1981, the lodge was dissolved, and Silvio narrowly escaped punishment after concealing evidence on his membership and fees he paid to the lodge.
+In 1981, the lodge was dissolved, and Silvio narrowly escaped punishment after concealing evidence of his membership and the fees he paid to the lodge.

-Ever since he hasn’t been actively linked to any Lodge.
+Ever since, he hasn’t been actively linked to any Lodge and, since writing this text, has passed away on June 12th, 2023.

 Steve Wozniak